Monoliths To Microservices

 Microservices are all the rage at the moment, but many people focus on what they look like and how they work once you’ve got them.
 Suppose your organization has a very different type of architecture, however, how do you move from one to the other?
 In this course, I am to cut through the buzzwords and be honest about the pros and cons of adopting an architecture that might be radically different from what you have now.
 By the end of this course, you’ll have a solid grasp of the principles and a concrete set of tools for breaking apart your own systems.

-This course is delivered in conjunction with O'Reilly Media.
-If you would like to sign up for the next scheduled course, then regsiter with O'Reilly directly.
-I may be able to deliver this material in person rather than online - if this is something that interestes you, then please contact me
+This course is delivered via O'Reilly Media's Safari.
+Registration is free with your Safari subscription, but places are limited.
+If you would like to sign up for the next scheduled course, then please check Safari's upcoming courses to see if there is one available.
+I may be able to deliver this material in person rather than online - if this is something that interests you, then please contact me

 During the end of this course, you will understand: